jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 Kids throw tantrums when they don't immediately get what they want.
 Furthermore, children can quit and rely on their parents when life is hard.

-While this is not a good habit for children to develop, they still have the option because part of being a child is learning what behaviors to develop and what behaviors to avoid.&nbsp;
+While this is not a good habit for children to develop, they still have the option because part of being a child is learning what behaviors to develop and what behaviors to avoid.

 As an adult, you don’t get the luxury of being able to quit whenever you want to.
 You don’t get to avoid challenges because they’re uncomfortable.
 A big part of adulthood is sticking with something that hurts now so you can benefit in the long run.